Peatland: Types

-For botanists and ecologists, the term peatland is a general term for any terrain dominated by peat to a depth of at least 30 cm, even if it has been completely drained (i.e. a peatland can be dry).
+Botanists and ecologists use the word "peatland" as a general term for any terrain dominated by peat to a depth of at least 30 cm, even if it has been completely drained (i.e. a peatland can be dry).
 A peatland that is still capable of forming new peat is called a mire, while drained and converted peatlands might still have a peat layer but are not considered mires as the formation of new peat has ceased.

 There are two types of mire: bog and fen.
 A bog is a mire that, due to its raised location relative to the surrounding landscape, obtains all its water solely from precipitation (ombrotrophic).
 A fen is located on a slope, flat, or in a depression and gets most of its water from the surrounding mineral soil or from groundwater (minerotrophic).
 Thus, while a bog is always acidic and nutrient-poor, a fen may be slightly acidic, neutral, or alkaline, and either nutrient-poor or nutrient-rich.
 All mires are initially fens when the peat starts to form, and may turn into bogs once the height of the peat layer reaches above the surrounding land.
-A quagmire is a floating (quaking) mire, bog, or any peatland being in a stage of hydrosere or hydrarch (hydroseral) succession, resulting in pond-filling yields underfoot (floating mats).
-Ombrotrophic types of quagmire may be called quaking bog (quivering bog).
-Minerotrophic types can be named with the term quagfen.
+A quagmire is a floating (quaking) mire, bog, or any peatland being in a stage of hydrosere or hydrarch (hydroseral) succession; it yields underfoot (floating mats).
+Ombrotrophic types of quagmire may be called quaking bogs (quivering bogs); minerotrophic types can be labelled with the term "quagfen".

 Some swamps can also be peatlands (e.g. peat swamp forest), while marshes are generally not considered to be peatlands.
-Swamps are characterized by their forest canopy or the presence of other tall and dense vegetation like papyrus.
-Like fens, swamps are typically of higher pH level and nutrient availability than bogs.
+Swamps are characterised by their forest canopy or by the presence of other tall and dense vegetation like papyrus.
+Like fens, swamps typically have a higher pH level and higher nutrient availability than bogs.
 Some bogs and fens can support limited shrub or tree growth on hummocks.
 A marsh is a type of wetland within which vegetation is rooted in mineral soil.